adri326/Waving/README.md

-A small game, wher you must go forward, turn by touching the screen left or right and avoid the borders and the balls.
+A small game, where you must go forward, turn by touching the screen left or right and avoid the borders and the balls.

 It is simple thought, but it can get really, really hard !